Uberi/Autocomplete/README.md

 5. Use the `Up`/`Down` and `PgUp`/`PgDn` keys to select an entry if the currently selected one is not the desired word.
 6. Press `Enter` or `Tab` to trigger the completion with the currently selected word.
 7. Alternatively, press one of `1`, `2`, ... `9`, `0` to trigger completion with the 1st, 2nd, ...
 9th, and 10th word, repectively.
-8. Press `Esc` to cancel and close the suggestions list
+8. Press `Esc` to cancel and close the suggestions list.

 Advanced
 --------